Articles

 Exceptions to the contribution caps

-If you sell a business asset and apply the small business concessions, there are certain rules which can allow you to contribute up to $500,000 to super – in addition to the normal contribution caps.
+If you sell a business asset you may be eligible to contribute under the small business concessions.
+There are certain rules which can allow you to contribute up to $500,000 to super additional to those contribution caps.

 Are my payments into superannuation taxed?

-‘Non-concessional contributions’, which are contributions for which no tax deduction has been claimed, are not subject to the 15 per cent contributions tax.
+‘Non-concessional contributions’, which are contributions for which no tax deduction has been claimed, are not subject to any contributions tax.

 Can I get the Government co-contribution?

 To encourage the use of superannuation as a retirement planning vehicle, the Government introduced a ‘co-contribution’ scheme.
-Under this arrangement, eligible people who make a personal non-concessional contribution to superannuation will have that contribution matched by the Government.
-The co-contribution benefit has been altered several times since 2007: to check the most recent ‘rules’ applicable, a search of the ATO website will provide a guide.
+If you are eligible, and you make a personal non-concessional contribution to superannuation, the government will apply a co-contribution.
+The co-contribution benefit has been altered several times since 2007: to check the most recent ‘rules’ applicable.
+See this linked ATO website page for detail.

 You will be eligible to receive any applicable co-contribution if: